davidalain/DNC-EthernetTSN_ieee_trans_on_comm_code/README.md

+# DNC-EthernetTSN

+This code provides a Network Calculus-based tool (as an extension of the [DNC tool](https://github.com/NetCal/DNC)) for calculating worst-case bounds on Time-Sensitive Networking (TSN)-based Time-Aware Shaper (TAS) networks and its integration with Physical Layer Collision Avoidance (PLCA) multidrop networks.

+This tool is part of achieved results in the PhD of **David A. Nascimento** at CIn / UFPE - Brazil.

 ## Academic Attribution:

-This tool is part of achieved results in the PhD of **David A. Nascimento**.

 If you use it for research, please include the following reference in any resulting publication.